prikhi/pencil/docs/source/devguide/tutorial/externaljavascript.rst

         </p:Content>
     </Shape>

-As you may notice, in the context of JavaScript execution within a stencil behaviour, the collection object is bound to the current collection that owns the stencil.
-The way share JavaScript code is used is that custom functions and attributes are added in the collection-level script and re-used later in stencil's code.
+As you may notice, in the context of JavaScript execution within a stencil behaviour, the ``collection`` object is bound to the current collection that owns the stencil.
+The way shared JavaScript code is used is that custom functions and attributes are added in the collection-level script and re-used later in stencil's code, via the ``collection`` object.